Fractional heat content asymptotics for Carnot groups: Introduction and the main result

 where $\mu_\alpha(t)$ is defined in \eqref{eq:mu_alpha}. \end{theorem}

 When $\alpha=2$, by a recent work of Rizzi and Rossi \cite{RizziRossi2021}, the asymptotic expansion of $Q^{(2)}_\Omega(t)$ holds on any sub-Riemannian manifold, and $\Omega$ is required to have $C^\infty$ boundary with no characteristic points.
 In the aforementioned paper, the authors used Savo's technique, see \cite{Savo1999}, adapted to the sub-Riemannian setting, and they obtained asymptotic expansion up to order $5$.
-Moreover, the first two coefficients in the asymptotic expansion are given in terms of the perimeter and horizontal mean curvature of the domain at boundary points.
+Moreover, the first two coefficients in the asymptotic expansion are given in terms of the horizontal perimeter and horizontal mean curvature of the domain at boundary points.
 We also refer to \cite{CaputoRossi2024}, where the results in \cite{RizziRossi2021} have been generalized to RCD spaces with a local Dirichlet form.
-However, our framework is different from the aforementioned work as fractional sub-Laplacians are non-local operators.
+However, our framework is different from the aforementioned works as fractional sub-Laplacians are non-local operators, and to the best of our knowledge, heat content asymptotics have not been studied for non-local operators on sub-Riemannian manifolds.

 The main contribution of our work is to propose a novel approach to study small time asymptotic of fractional heat content on Carnot groups by means of probabilistic and analytic techniques.
 Using standard subordination argument for fractional powers of generators of Markov processes, see \cite[Section~1.15.9]{BakryGentilLedouxBook}, the fractional heat content can be represented as